 The automated symbol upload will take care of the

-You can either use the provided executables from within the package or follow the sentry-cli documentation to make it available globally.
+sentry-cli through the commandline.
+For that, you can use the provided executables from within the package or follow the sentry-cli documentation to make it available globally.
 To upload debug symbols, run it with:

-sentry-cli --auth-token YOUR_AUTH_TOKEN upload-dif --org example-org --project example-project PATH_TO_SYMBOLS
+sentry-cli --auth-token sntrys_YOUR_TOKEN_HERE debug-files upload --org example-org --project example-project PATH_TO_SYMBOLS